-- Sauté the sliced leeks in the butter until soft.
+- Sauté the sliced leeks in butter until they get soft.

-- Add the courgettes, potatoes and stock and simmer for approximately 20 minutes or until the vegetables are soft.
+- Add the courgettes, potatoes as well as stock and white wine (if served to kids, leave it out) and simmer for approximately 20 minutes or until the vegetables are soft.

 - Add the brie and simmer for a further couple of minutes just to soften the cheese.